Grilled Shrimp Marinade

 5 from 3 votes

-Grilled shrimp is incredibly versatile and can be served with just about anything.
-Marinating shrimp before grilling takes ordinary shrimp to the next level.
-This grilled shrimp marinade is bursting with flavor yet made with simple ingredients from your pantry.
-Serve with a main dish or as an appetizer on a small skewer.
+Grilled shrimp is a quick and delicious dish that pairs well with just about anything.
+To take your shrimp to the next level, try marinating it before grilling!
+This grilled shrimp marinade is bursting with flavor, yet made with simple ingredients from your pantry.
+You can serve it as a main dish or as an appetizer on a small skewer.
 The possibilities are endless!

 Shrimp Marinade Ingredients

-You can make this grilled shrimp marinade as simple or as complicated as you would like.
+This shrimp marinade recipe is a good baseline to go off of, but you can make it as simple or as complicated as you like.
 You can add a bunch of individual herbs and spices, or you can just use your favorite grill seasoning.
 Spice it up with some red pepper flakes or sweeten it up with a little honey.
-There are a million ways to make this your own, or follow the recipe as-is.
-Here are our favorite shrimp marinade ingredients to use:
+There are a million ways to make this your own!
+For starters, though, here’s a list of my favorite shrimp marinade ingredients to use:

 • Vinegar – I use apple cider vinegar when using marinades because I personally like the flavor but plain white vinegar and rice vinegar will also taste delicious.